 Check Demolition Safety Regulations

-Each jurisdiction usually has its own requirements, so make sure you check your local occupational health and safety regulations regarding demolition.
+Each jurisdiction usually has its requirements, so make sure you check your local occupational health and safety regulations regarding demolition.
 If you’re in Saskatchewan, please visit Saskatchewan Construction Safety Association’s website.
-Only fully trained personnels should be working on demolition sites and there must be a clear chain of command that includes site supervisors.
+Only fully trained personnel should be working on demolition sites, and there must be a transparent chain of command that includes site supervisors.
 With dangerous and explosive materials on-site, workers need to be qualified and responsible to be part of the demolition.

 Use Protective Equipment